BradyBrenot/huestacean/README.md

 Downloadable binaries for Windows and macOS are available on the **[Releases](https://github.com/BradyBrenot/huestacean/releases)** page; see [Installing](#installing) for more information.
 It ought to also be possible to build the source for Linux but this has not yet been tested, see ***Building*** below.

 ## Safety notice
-This software can cause rapid flickering of your Hue lights that may trigger photosensitive epileptic seizures in vulnerable individuals. ***DO NOT*** use this if you are or suspect you are affected by photosensitive epilepsy, or are otherwise photosensitive, epileptic, or suffer from seizures generally.
+This software can cause rapid flickering of your Hue lights that may trigger photosensitive epileptic seizures in vulnerable individuals, including those who have never experienced epilepsy or seizure symptoms previously. ***DO NOT*** use this if you are or suspect you are affected by photosensitive epilepsy, or are otherwise photosensitive, epileptic, or suffer from seizures generally.
 Cease use immediately and consult a doctor if you suffer from any seizure symptoms, which may include lightheadedness, altered vision, eye or face twitching, jerking or shaking of arms or legs, disorientation, confusion, or momentary loss of awareness.

 ## General notes